patrickmcelwee/patrickmcelwee.github.io/_drafts/functional-code-reuse-through-abstraction.markdown

 104743
 {% endhighlight %}

-Great!
+But the `primes` function got a whole lot more complicated!
+The `primes` function cannot just use `filter` anymore, because now we have to keep track of the `known-primes`.
+So I basically had to embed an explicit filtering operation in the `primes` function - one that builds up the `known-primes` vector and passes it into `is-prime?` each time.
+I also had to use `lazy-seq` to keep that lovely laziness `filter` provided.

 I noticed though, that there is a more abstract concept hiding in that messy `primes` function - the notion of *filtering-using-past-results*.
 It would be great to be able to recover the simplicity of the original `primes` by swapping out `filter` with a function that encapsulates this new concept.
-What I mean is that I would love to just write this:
+I would love to just write this:

 {% highlight clojure %}